Time Series Forecasting Implementation

 df['cos_hour'] = np.cos(2 * np.pi * df['hour'] / 24)

-Lag Features: t-1, t-7, t-14, t-28 for daily data; t-1, t-24, t-168 for hourly.
+Lag features: t-1, t-7, t-14, t-28 for daily data; t-1, t-24, t-168 for hourly.

-Rolling Statistics: mean, std, min, max for 7/28/90 days.
+Rolling statistics: mean, std, min, max over 7/28/90 days.
 Differences: (t-1) - (t-7) to capture trend.

 Production Pipeline